Merna-Zakaria/store_project/README.md

 ### Repeat last instructions to create database from testing called shopping_test

+In project terminal run this cmd to migrate db up: $ `db-migrate up` then switch enviroment in .env to test ENV=test , and run this cmd: : $ `db-migrate up`

 #Create .env in root directory and and these variable in it

 `ENV=dev
 POSTGRES_HOST=localhost
 POSTGRES_DB=shopping